TomaszKlosinski/kodilla-python-bootcamp/Module3/README.md

 ### Terminal
-Terminal emulator is an application running shell and allowing to execute commands within.
+Terminal emulator is an application running shell and used to execute commands in it.

 See more here:
 * https://en.wikipedia.org/wiki/List_of_Unix_commands